stromg/mini-timeline/README.md

 1. Open `timeline.html` in browser
 2. Drag & drop a JSON file, or
-3. Use hamburger menu (⚙️) → Clear All Diagram Data to start fresh
+3. Use hamburger menu to Clear All Diagram Data to start fresh

 ## JSON Format